TrueBlocks/trueblocks-khedra/book/src/tech_spec/system_architecture.md

 #### 2.1 Control Service

-- Provides management endpoints for other services
+- **Central Management**: Provides unified management interface for all other services
-- Handles service health monitoring
+- **Service Lifecycle**: Handles start, stop, restart, pause, and resume operations
+- **Health Monitoring**: Continuously monitors service status and performance
-- Enables runtime reconfiguration
+- **Runtime Configuration**: Enables dynamic configuration updates without restart
-- Serves as the primary management interface
+- **API Gateway**: Serves as primary management interface for external tools
+- **Dependency Coordination**: Manages service startup order and dependencies
+- **Error Recovery**: Implements automatic restart policies for failed services
+- **Metrics Aggregation**: Collects and exposes system-wide performance metrics

+The Control Service runs on the same process as other services but provides external API access for management operations.
+It coordinates all service operations and serves as the single point of control for the Khedra system.

 Implementation: `pkg/services/control/service.go`